Rules of Engagement

 Unacceptable Content

-There are a few things you cannot do in SAP Community.
-These are actions that could lead to rejection of a post or removal of your content.
-Please be diligent and avoid these behaviors.
+There are a few contents that SAP Community does not accept.
+The following are actions that could lead to rejection of a post or removal of your content.
+Please be diligent and avoid these behaviors that are defined as “Unacceptable Content.”

 • Content that is threatening or defamatory toward any other member or toward an SAP employee.